Data Warehouse: Definition, Uses, and Examples

 Written by Coursera Staff • Updated on

 Where do you store a petabyte of data for business intelligence?
-A data warehouse, that’s where.
+In a data warehouse.
+Explore what a data warehouse is with real world examples.

 Data warehouses store and process large amounts of data from various sources within a business.
 An integral component of business intelligence (BI), data warehouses help businesses make better, more informed decisions by applying data analytics to large volumes of information.

-In this article, you’ll learn more about what data warehouses are, their benefits, and how they’re used in the real world.
-You’ll also learn how data warehouses differ from other similar concepts, explore common warehousing tools, and find relevant courses that can help you start exploring a career in data today.
+Learn more about what data warehouses are, their benefits, and how they’re used in the real world.
+Also, discover how data warehouses differ from other similar concepts, explore common warehousing tools, and find relevant courses that can help you start a career in data.

-Note: See bottom of article for complete acronym glossary.
+Note: See bottom of article for a complete acronym glossary.

 What is a data warehouse?